 I love desserts like this.
 Especially when I cannot be bothered to bake or want a very simple dessert.
 This is a no fuss dessert that can be popped in the oven right before dinner and by the time you are done they are ready to go.
 My favorite is with a big scoop of ice cream.

 I love recipes with few ingredients and very few steps.
 The hardest part of this recipe is scooping out the core.
 If you have a melon baller it will make things go even faster.
 With this recipe the preparation part of this recipe is less than 5 minutes.
 These simple flavors for this dessert make it enjoyable for everyone.

 Unlike the pears that I use in my pear crisp or poached pears I like using Anjou pears.
 These pears tend to be softer than Bosc pears and make a great stand alone dessert.
 Since they do not need to be firm enough to hold up other ingredients you can cut through them with a spoon.
 Plus this make the whole ice cream thing even better.

 The recipe states that it will take 30 minutes to bake these pears.
-If you end up getting pears that are a little more on the firm side you can bake for an additional 5 minutes.
+If you end up getting pears that are a little more on the firm side you can bake for an additional 5 to 10 minutes.
 You can always test by poking the pear with a fork.
 If it passes through easily then it is done.
 A little baking hack is to slice off a very small portion of the backside of the pear.
 By doing so it will help the pear sit flat in the baking dish.